iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

 * create a message wrapper

       TODO
+* In plugin/messages/CMakeLists.txt, call the function *dls_add_message* with the message idl file name as argument.
+For example,

+      dls_add_message(message) 	# generate message
+  becames

+      dls_add_message(stance_status) 	# generate message

-* when choosing what to build and install with the *ccmake ..* command, set to *ON* the *DLS_DEPLOY_plugin/messages* option
+* when choosing what to build and install with the *ccmake ..* command, set to *ON* the *<plugin_name>_plugin/messages* option

 So far, you have create a library for custom messages.
-To link the messages library to the custom topics, in plugin/topics/CMakeLists.txt uncomment the following line
+To use the messages library in the custom topics, in plugin/topics/CMakeLists.txt uncomment the following lines

       #${MSGS_LIBRARY_NAME}
+and

+      #${CMAKE_CURRENT_BINARY_DIR}/../messages/include

 To link instead the library of the custom messages' wrappers to your plugin, in plugin/core/CMakeLists.txt uncomment the following line

       #${MSGS_WRAPPERS_LIBRARY_NAME}